Swiss accelerate reopening, allow large events with 'COVID certificates' - News Break

 Switzerland is working with the European Union on mutual recognition of COVID certificates, with an agreement likely next month, a Swiss government lawyer said.

-From now on, border health measures will focuson countries where variants of concern, including the infectious Delta variant first documented in India, are spreading, Switzerland said. read more
+From now on, border health measures will focus on countries where variants of concern, including the infectious Delta variant first documented in India, are spreading, Switzerland said.

 Even for travellers from such places, “vaccinated and recovered people... can enter without the obligation to test or quarantine, as long as it is certain that the vaccination offers good protection,” the government said.